Thomas Hynes (politician): Early life

+Illinois Senate (1971–1979)

 In the 1970 general election, Hynes defeated Republican incumbent Arthur Swanson to be elected to the Illinois Senate from the 28th district.
 The 28th district, located on the southwest side of Chicago, included all or parts of Mount Greenwood, Beverly, Morgan Park, West Pullman, Roseland, Auburn Gresham, and Washington Heights.
 Hynes served as President of the Illinois Senate from 1977 to 1978.
 He was succeeded in the Illinois Senate by Jeremiah E. Joyce.

+Democratic Party roles

-He also served as the Democratic committeeman of the 19th ward of Chicago.
-While serving as Cook County Assessor, he began the automation of the office.
+For 31 years, he served as the Democratic committeeman on the South Side of Chicago.

+Hynes long held a role in the Democratic National Committee, which he held until retiring in 2014.
+Hynes served as the Illinois state chairman of Bill Clinton's 1996 presidential campaign.

+Cook County assessor (1979–1997)

 Hynes was elected Cook County Assessor in 1978 and re-elected five times, resigning in 1997.
 He resigned from the Illinois Senate after being elected assessor.

+While serving as Cook County Assessor, he began the automation of the office.